Here’s what you need to know about how to store garlic harvested from your garden.

 If you notice that any of the bulbs or individual cloves are bruised or feel soft, remove them and use them for cooking instead of storage.

-Once the garlic bulbs are cleaned, store them in mesh bags somewhere cool, dark, and dry.
+Once the garlic bulbs are cleaned, the best way to store them in mesh bags somewhere cool, dark, and dry.

-Storing at temperatures around 55-65°F will keep the bulbs good for a few months (longer for softneck varieties).
-Storing at 40°F will make them last longer: 6-12 months depending on which variety you have.
+Storing at room temperature around 55-65°F will keep the bulbs good for a few months (longer for softneck varieties).
+Storing at 40°F room temperature will make them last longer: 6-12 months depending on which variety you have.

 Check your garlic occasionally and discard any that start growing mold.
 You can also save a few of your best bulbs to plant in the fall for next year’s harvest.